-Cocaine is a highly addictive drug, meaning once you’re hooked the rate at which you use the drug increases.
-Not only the rate, but the amount used steadily increases as well.
-Part of the reason for this is a cocaine “high” is relatively short compared to other types of drugs and it’s very intense.
+Cocaine is a highly addictive drug, meaning once you’re hooked, the rate you use the drug increases.
+Not only the rate but the amount used steadily increases as well.
+Part of the reason for this is a cocaine “high” is relatively short compared to other types of drugs and is very intense.
 These conditions drive frequent drug use, which allows addiction to develop at a fast rate.

 Hard palate damage develops from chronic, long-term cocaine abuse.
-The damage to the nasal structures has progressed to the point where structures that run alongside the nose start to take on damage.
-The hard palate, or roof of the mouth, sits right next to the inside of the nose.
-Irritated mucous linings and reduced blow flow start to kill off the cells that make up the palate, eating away at the bone.
+The damage to the nasal structures has progressed to where structures that run alongside the nose start to take on damage.
+The hard palate of the mouth, or roof, sits right next to the inside of the nose.
+Irritated mucous linings and reduced blow flow kill off the cells that make up the palate, eating away at the bone.
 Before long, holes at the top of the mouth start to form.

 Signs of hard palate damage include:

-As one of the most addictive drugs around, it doesn’t take very long before a runny nose turns into a deviated septum.
-And it only gets worse from there.
+As one of the most addictive drugs, it doesn’t take very long before a runny nose turns into a deviated septum.
 Stopping cocaine use offers the only way to avoid the progressive damage that cocaine causes to the nose.
 The first step is cocaine detox.
-Withdrawal symptoms usually begin within 24 hours of prior cocaine use, since the drug’s effects are not long-lasting.
+Withdrawal symptoms usually begin within 24 hours of prior cocaine use since the drug’s effects are not long-lasting.
 For most people, withdrawal symptoms can continue for 3 to 5 days.
-People who are chronic cocaine abusers can experience Post-Active Withdrawal Syndrome (PAWS), which may persist long after initial withdrawal.
+Chronic cocaine abusers can experience Post-Active Withdrawal Syndrome (PAWS), which may persist long after initial withdrawal.

-Cocaine’s not one of those drugs that you can just walk away from when addiction takes hold.
+Cocaine’s not one of those drugs that you can walk away from when addiction takes hold.
 Its effects create a dependency that traps your mind and body inside a vicious cycle of drug abuse.
-So if you’re considering getting treatment help, it’s best to take action sooner rather than later while you’re still able to make the choice.
+So if you’re considering getting treatment help, it’s best to take action sooner rather than later while you can still make a choice.

-If you or a loved one are struggling with substance abuse and seeking addiction treatment in New Jersey or New York, Ascendant is here to help.
-Our inpatient substance abuse treatment in New York can help you break your addiction and create the healthy lifestyle patterns needed for sustained sobriety.
-We also offer New York intensive outpatient rehab treatment for newly sober individuals who need ongoing support and guidance.
+If you or a loved one are struggling with substance abuse and seeking a premier Rehab in New York, Ascendant is here to help.
+Our inpatient substance abuse treatment programs can help you break your addiction and create the healthy lifestyle patterns needed for sustained sobriety.
+We also offer NYC IOP Programs for newly sober individuals who need ongoing support and guidance.
 Call Ascendant NY today.